fzakaria/fzakaria.com/_posts/2026-03-27-does-anyone-actually-use-the-large-code-model.md

 I have been focused lately on trying to resolve relocation overflows when compiling large binaries in the small & medium code-models.
 Often when talking to others about the problem, they are quick to offer the idea of using the large code-model.

+**small code-model**
+  : Assumes all code and data comfortably fit within a single 2GiB window.
+The compiler relies on fast, compact 32-bit PC-relative offsets for all function calls and data accesses.

+**medium code-model**
+  : Assumes code stays under 2GiB, but data might exceed it.
+It splits data into "small" and "large" sections using 32-bit offsets for code and small data, and generating 64-bit addresses strictly for the large data.

+**large code-model**
+  : Makes zero assumptions about size or placement, lifting the 2GiB limit entirely.
+The compiler is forced to use 64-bit absolute addressing for every external reference.

 Despite the performance downsides of using the large code-model from the instructions generated, it's true that its intent was to support arbitrarily large binaries.
 However does anyone actually use it?